H-0340

 Plain Language

-Developers and deployers are categorically prohibited from using, selling, or sharing an automated decision system (or a product featuring one) for consequential decisions if it produces algorithmic discrimination.
-The prohibition covers differential treatment or disparate impact across a broad list of protected characteristics.
-Safe harbors exist for internal testing to identify and mitigate discrimination, expanding applicant pools for diversity purposes, and private clubs not open to the public.
-This is a strict liability-style prohibition — the system need only 'produce' discrimination, not intend it.
+Developers and deployers are categorically prohibited from using, selling, or sharing an automated decision system for consequential decisions if the system produces algorithmic discrimination — meaning differential treatment or impact disfavoring individuals based on a broad list of protected characteristics.
+This is a strict liability prohibition: the system must not produce discriminatory outcomes regardless of intent.
+Testing to identify and mitigate discrimination, expanding applicant pools for diversity, and private club exemptions are carved out from the definition of algorithmic discrimination.

 Statutory Text